 Karl Wintergreen used an old fashioned pre-digital camera and developed the negatives himself in a little darkroom he'd set up in the back of his stationary shop.
 Partly this was because he preferred the warm tones that you only get with film photography but, yeah, mostly it was so that the Illuminati couldn't hack his pictures.

 "The only way to keep your information safe is keep it offline," he'd written on his blog, in at least a dozen posts.

 To ensure the safety of his images, Karl's camera was a 1970s model, completely free of electronic components.
-The lack of a flash made night time photography problematic, but right then his subjects were beautifully illuminated by the rays of the rising sun, which suffused a golden glow over the field of carnage before him.
+The use of a bulb-flash made night time photography problematic, but right at that moment his subjects were beautifully illuminated by the rays of the rising sun, which suffused a golden glow over the field of carnage before him.

 Frankly, Karl couldn't take it all in.
 The battle quickly dissolved from a disciplined struggle between two organised groups to a series of wild free-for-alls.
-He sat in his car, clicking his camera, wound on, clicked again.
+He sat in his car, clicking his camera, winding on, clicking again.
 Once he'd developed the pictures he'd be able to make sense of it all.
 Maybe.

 Karl thought he got a pretty good photo of the guy.
 His next photo was ruined, though, when Zorbar's loin-shirt fell off.